dipcode-software/django-obfuscate/README.md

 Default: `obfuscator.utils.ObfuscatorUtils`

 Path to class where obfuscator methods are defined.
-By default, the class define three obfuscator methods:
+By default, the class define tow obfuscator methods:
  * `text` - Obfuscate simple text data, respecting `max-length` field parameter;
  * `email` - Obfuscate email data.
-Only text before @ is obfuscated, respecting `max-length` field parameter ;
+Only text before `@` is obfuscated, respecting `max-length` field parameter.
- * `int` - Obfuscate integer data.

 This class also define an `obfuscate` method.
 This method use fields mapping (see `FIELDS_MAPPING` setting) to route the field type with the obfuscate method.